Akashsshinde07/QR-Code-python/README.md

 # QR-Code-python
-this is QR Code program to creating in python first you can run the command 'pip install pyqrcode' in command prompt
+this is QR Code program to creating in python.

+first you can run the command 'pip install pyqrcode' in command prompt.